gongfarmer/janeway/README.md

     # input list is now ['eagle', 'stork', 'cormorant']
 ```

-However, this is not enough to replace the matched value:
+However, this doesn't work with numeric values because they can't be modified in place.
+Here's an example illustrating the same problem but using strings:
 ```ruby
     Janeway.enum_for('$.birds', data).each do |bird|
       bird = "bald eagle" if bird == 'eagle'